LLMSecurity/HouYi/README.md

 pip install -r requirements.txt
 ```

-Because ULLR is based on GPT, you need to setup openai key to use it.
+Because HouYi is based on GPT, you need to setup openai key to use it.
 ```bash
 mv example.config.json config.json
 ```